scikit-plots/scikit-plots/docs/source/user_guide/externals/_tweedie/index.rst

    from scikitplot import stats

    # (optionally) Only _tweedie
-   import scikitplot._tweedie as _tweedie
+   import scikitplot.externals._tweedie as _tweedie
-   from scikitplot import _tweedie
+   from scikitplot.externals import _tweedie